My mind is like a fierce torrent

 But when I am in your presence

-your breath clears the dark skies.
+your warmth clears the dark skies.

 Dim light shining through my bedroom window,